Skip to Main Content

 Bowl-format eating has become a significant category across American cities, and its leading practitioners have started appearing in the same critical conversation as more traditionally formal restaurants.
 The gap between a well-sourced poke counter and a white-tablecloth seafood room is, in culinary terms, narrower than it looks.
 Places like Le Bernardin in New York City and The French Laundry in Napa represent the apex of formal technique applied to seafood and seasonal produce respectively.
 Lazy Bear in San Francisco and Alinea in Chicago sit in the ambitious tasting-menu tier.
 Single Thread Farm in Healdsburg brings a farm-to-table precision that shares more with Lanikai's sourcing instincts than the price difference would suggest.

 Internationally, the raw-fish discipline that underlies Hawaiian poke connects to traditions explored at 8 1/2 Otto e Mezzo Bombana in Hong Kong and, in a different register, at Alain Ducasse at Louis XV in Monte Carlo.
-The point is not equivalence but lineage: the care applied to raw seafood across all these contexts shares a common foundation, even if the format and formality differ by an order of magnitude.
+The point is lineage: the care applied to raw seafood across these contexts shares a common foundation, even if the format and formality differ by an order of magnitude.

-Closer to home, Emeril's in New Orleans represents the kind of American regional identity that Lanikai, in its own smaller register, is also engaged with , food that carries a specific place and culture rather than a generic international fine-dining template.
+Closer to home, Emeril's in New Orleans represents the kind of American regional identity that Lanikai, in its own smaller register, is also engaged with, food that carries a specific place and culture rather than a generic international fine-dining template.

 Planning Your Visit